na-na-hi/renget/archive/vpmdclover.md

 ###[/PMDG/ Thread Questions](https://rentry.org/pmdg_questions)
 ###[All Rentry Pages Archives](https://www.dropbox.com/scl/fo/3aoixf4f0yt0ic4ivkmf8/h?dl=0&rlkey=3b5n3u7fm9xto6vanj9xt4tvs)

-//Some known members that are not in the character list yet as they haven't made an official debut in the threads: Hydreigon, Hisuian Zorua, Scorbunny, Popplio(?, subject to change), Zangoose.
+//Some known members that are not in the character list yet as they haven't made an official debut in the threads: Hydreigon, Scorbunny, Popplio(?, subject to change), Zangoose.